 2011 proved to be another record-breaking flood year in the United States.
 USGS Water Science Center personnel from North Dakota to Louisiana measured springtime floods on the Red River of the North, the Ohio River, the Mississippi River, and many tributaries.
 The Missouri River and its tributaries saw record-breaking snow-melt runoff through the summer, followed closely by Hurricane Irene and Tropical Storm Lee in the fall for the East Coast.

 The following links outline some of the nation-wide efforts of the USGS to study and document these record-breaking floods:

 Focal points of Spring/Summer floods in the Central US:

-Chapter G - Occurence and Transport of Nutrients in the Missouri River Basin
+Chapter G - Occurrence and transport of nutrients in the Missouri River basin

 Video: The Anatomy of Floods: The Causes and Development of 2011's Epic Flood Events

 2011 Service Assessments from the National Weather Service

 Divine Providence - The 2011 flood in the Mississippi River and Tributaries Project, by Charles Camillo (USACE, 2012)

 USACE Post 2011 Flood Event Analysis of the Missouri River Mainstem Flood Control Storage